SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 An argument's default value will be included in the usage help if the [`UsageWriter.IncludeDefaultValueInDescription`][] property is true and the [`CommandLineArgumentAttribute.IncludeDefaultInUsageHelp`][] property is true.
 Both of these are true by default, but they can be set to false to disable including the default value either globally or for a specific argument.

 If you use [source generation](SourceGeneration.md) with the [`GeneratedParserAttribute`][] attribute, you can use a property initializer to set a default value which will be shown in the description.
 Without source generation, only default values set using the [`CommandLineArgumentAttribute.DefaultValue`][] property can be shown.

-You can customize how an argument's default value is formatted in the usagehelp by using the [`CommandLineArgumentAttribute.DefaultValueFormat`][] property.
+You can customize how an argument's default value is formatted in the usage help by using the [`CommandLineArgumentAttribute.DefaultValueFormat`][] property.
 This property takes a compound formatting string with a single placeholder.
 For example, the following argument displays its default value in hexadecimal, as `0xff`:

 ```csharp
 [GeneratedParser]